hutchisr/curl-mcp/README.md

 ### http_request

-Make an HTTP request to a specified URL.
+Make an asynchronous HTTP request to a specified URL using httpx.

 ### oauth2_authorize_and_fetch_token

-Create an OAuth2 authorization URL, start a callback server, open browser, and automatically fetch token when the callback is received.
+Create an OAuth2 authorization URL, start an async callback server, open browser, and automatically fetch token when the callback is received.

 ## OAuth2 Authorization Code Flow